 Yes!
-The Rariden Scholarship is awarded annually to a student entering Earlham who is interested in pursuing an area within the visual and performing arts - art, music or theatre.
-Preference is given to a student from Wayne County, Indiana, although the selection committee will consider Indiana students from outside the county as well.
+The Rariden Scholarship is awarded annually to students entering Earlham who are interested in pursuing an area within the visual and performing arts - art, music or theatre.
+Preference is given to students from Wayne County, Indiana, although the selection committee will consider Indiana students from outside the county as well.
 The scholarship is \$5,000 for each of a student's four years at Earlham, totaling \$20,000.